zigttp

 ✓ pipe operator (|>)

-Unsupported features fail at parse time with a suggested alternative - not at runtime.
+Unsupported features fail at parse time with a suggested alternative, not after deploy.

 Verification